 The furnace in your home is the powerhouse that keeps your home warm, keeping you and your family comfortable, no matter how cold it gets in Conejo Valley.
 What furnace works for your home may not work for somebody else in Ventura County, though.
-So, when you need service on your furnace, a knowledgeable and trusted contractor like Conejo Valley Heating & Air is the right step.
+So, when you need service on your furnace, a knowledgeable and trusted contractor like Conejo Valley Heating & Air Conditioning, Inc. is the right step.

 Here, we have compiled a list of the basic things that you, as a homeowner, basic maintenance on your furnace.
 By following through with these things, you shouldn’t find yourself in need of an emergency furnace repair.

 Your furnace is like your vehicle in the way of needing basic attention with maintenance and upkeep.
-The things that keep it working smoothly, especially when you need it most, and to give it as a long of a life as possible.
+The things that keep it working smoothly, especially when you need it most, and to give it as long of a life as possible.
 Combine the following steps by you with regular service by a professional HVAC contractor that services the Santa Clarita Valley and surrounding areas, not only will your furnace be ready at the start of winter, but it will keep it in top condition too.

 So, when your furnace isn’t working properly or at all, you must call a professional HVAC contractor that services your area.
 You can expect a basic service call charge, and if it is an emergency furnace repair, like after business hours, weekends, or holidays, the service call will be higher.
 This will cover their time to do a system diagnosis that will enable them to determine the problem.